UplandsDynamic/simple-stock-management/README.md

 - Edit StockManagement/settings.py according to your environment.

-- *Important* - create a file in the current directory called `.gitignore` containing the following content: `settings.py`.
-This will ensure that when you update the code base from the repository (e.g. `git pull`), you will not overwrite your settings.

 - Create the PostgreSQL database and user, as defined.

 - Create a directory named `secret_key` in the application's root directory.